charanrajana41120/Artificial-Intelligence-Project-/README.md

 # HOME AUTOMATION -Project-
-This project involves the creation of an AI-powered home automation system that utilizes speech-to-text technology for voice commands.
+This project involves the creation of an AI-powered home automation system that utilizes natural language processing (NLP) and speech-to-text technology for voice commands.
 The system is designed to enhance the convenience, security, and energy efficiency of a household by allowing users to control various devices and monitor environmental conditions using natural language commands.